An Insider’s Guide to Tuam

 Xian Street Food

-Renowned for their delicious food and authentic flavours, if you have not visited Xian Street Food yet then you’re really missing out!
+Renowned for their delicious food and authentic flavours, you simply must visit Xian Street Food when you are in Galway.
 Of course, if you're a frequent visitor to their famous restaurant in Galway city or Dublin, you'll be delighted to hear they have a spot in Tuam too!
 Xian Street Food expertly creates popular traditional Chinese dishes that are packed with exquisite taste and a bit of spice.
-Their family deals and kiddies menu makes this the perfect casual eatery to enjoy a chilled family night out.
+It is the perfect place to chill with your family and friends, sharing authentic Asian food and drink.

 Roots Café and Bistro